Vladas Nagevičius: Early years

 Nagevičius was born in Kretinga, then part of the Russian Empire, on 17 June 1880.
-He was born in a family of a Samogitian noble who worked as a customs officer.
+He was born in a family of a Samogitian noble Vladislovas Nagevičius who worked as a customs officer.
 His mother Marija Magdalena Eitavičiūtė owned a bookstore in Kretinga.
 Two sisters of Nagevičius died as children.
 His father died soon after he was born.
 After receiving his primary education in Kretinga, Nagevičius studied at Palanga Progymnasium but was expelled for refusing to participate in Orthodox Church prayers.
 He continued his studies at the Alexander Gymnasium in Riga, where he became involved in Lithuanian activities through Kipras Bielinis.

 He graduated from the Saint Petersburg Institute of Archeology in 1904 and became one of the first professional Lithuanian archaeologists.
 He participated in the 1905 Russian Revolution and in 1905–1906 was imprisoned in Kaunas and Šiauliai for the distribution of proclamations by the Great Seimas of Vilnius.

 On 7 April 1907, he participated in the first meeting of the Lithuanian Scientific Society and served as a member of its board in 1918–1919.
 In 1908, he founded the Lithuanian medical organization Fraternitas Lituanica, which aim was to preserve Lithuanian identity.

 Nagevičius graduated from the Saint Petersburg Military Medical Academy in 1910.
 In 1910–1917, he served as a physician in the Baltic and Black Sea Fleets of the Imperial Russian Navy.

 Prior to World War I, he researched ancient cemeteries of Kartena, Kiauleikiai, Kretinga, Maciuičiai, Norgėlai, Pociai, Pryšmančiai, Senkai, Skomantai, Šateriai, Viekšniai.